porres/completion-plugin/README.md

 - **save to file:** save your settings to the HD.
 The settings are saved in the `completion.cfg` config file.
    - Even if you change the pluging settings the new settings won't be remembered between pd sessions unless you save them to the file.

 Settings are applied immediately after you change them but are only saved when you click "save to file".
-That means unless you save them the next time you run PD the plugin will use the previous settings.
+That means, unless you save them to the file, the next time you run PD the plugin will use the previous settings.

 ### Development